GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Minimum size in bytes of the read range for Cloud Storage request when opening a new stream to read an object.

+*   `fs.gs.inputstream.footer.cache.enable` (default: `true`)

+    When true, the connector may read the last range of a non-gzip object into one in-memory **footer cache** and reuse it for reads in that tail.
+Set to `false` to skip that cache and stream tail bytes from storage instead (useful when `fs.gs.inputstream.min.range.request.size` is very large, for example with `fs.gs.inputstream.fadvise=RANDOM` and non-columnar formats).
+When disabled, an INFO log may be emitted when a read skips populating the footer cache.

 ### gRPC configuration

 gRPC is an optimized way to connect with gcs backend.
 It offers